MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Actions/Stop-MgBetaDeviceManagementVirtualEndpointCloudPc.md

 This action supports Microsoft Endpoint Manager (MEM) admin scenarios.
 After a Windows 365 Frontline Cloud PC is powered off, it is de-allocated, and licenses are revoked immediately.
 Only IT admin users can perform this action.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgDeviceManagementVirtualEndpointCloudPc](/powershell/module/Microsoft.Graph.DeviceManagement.Actions/Stop-MgDeviceManagementVirtualEndpointCloudPc?view=graph-powershell-v1.0)

 ## SYNTAX